Image Credit: Prof. Stuart Conway, Dept. of Chemistry, University of Oxford

 Our programme combines both taught and practical courses that will engage, enable and empower you during your project.

-Our Doctoral Training Centre is focused on promoting a diverse and positive research culture, providing the most inclusive and collaborative research environment.
+Our DPhil programme is focused on promoting a diverse and positive research culture, providing the most inclusive and collaborative research environment.
 You will be trained and supervised by academics from a wide range of disciplines, and career mentors from a range of sectors.
 They will nurture and challenge you throughout your tenure, providing an exceptional basis to equip you as a problem solver for a diverse range of 21st century workplaces.

 Our programme benefits from closely integrated collaborations with industry and academia.
 This means the DPhil in Chemistry in Cells at Oxford can offer you a broad choice of lab placements and can connect you with leading pharmaceutical companies and high-calibre clinical placements.